 True joint custody arrangements are rare because of their potential to cause both personal difficulties (stress, disruption of child's routine) and practical problems (scheduling, costs of maintaining two permanent living spaces for the child).

 Example of a Joint Legal and Physical Custody Arrangement

 Example: Mother and Father are divorced, and agree to a true joint custody arrangement over Child.
 Mother and Father will work together to reach an agreement on all major issues concerning Child's welfare and upbringing (legal custody), and agree to a schedule where Child lives with each parent for one month at a time (physical custody).

 Much more common than true joint custody arrangements (where both physical and legal custody are shared) is "joint legal custody," in which both parents share the right to make long-term decisions about the raising of a child and key aspects of the child's welfare, with physical custody awarded to one parent.

 Example of a Joint Legal Custody Arrangement

 Example: Mother and Father are divorced, and decide to share joint legal custody of Child, but also agree that Mother should have primary physical custody of Child.
 Mother and Father will work together to reach an agreement on all major issues concerning Child's welfare and upbringing (legal custody), but Child will live primarily with Mother.

 If you are going through a legal battle over child custody, it is always helpful to have a lawyer present for advice and counseling.
-A child custody lawyer can assist you in obtaining the right custody arrangement for your child or children.
-Unique child custody arrangements such as joint legal and physical custody may not always be an option in all jurisdictions.
-Child custody laws vary widely by state, and your attorney can help explain your state's rules to you.
-Most offer free consultations, so your first step should be to contact an experienced family attorney.
+A child custody lawyer can assist you in obtaining the right arrangement for your child or children, whether it's joint custody or some other arrangement.
+Get a head-start today by having a family law attorney review your custody proposal today, at no cost to you.